 If You Don’t Have GCSEs

-Should you not have GCSEs in Maths or English you can either take those courses, which can take up to two years, or you can shorten the time it takes to meet these requirements by studying Functional Skills qualifications.
+Should you not have GCSEs in Maths or English you can either take those courses, which can take up to two years in traditional education, or you can shorten the time it takes to meet these requirements by studying Functional Skills qualifications.
 These are a nationally accepted equivalent to GCSEs when studied at Level 2.

 Functional Skills courses in English and Maths are ideal for people looking to become a midwife later in life, as they shorten the overall time it takes you to get qualified.
 These courses focus on the practical applications of both subjects and can be completed in just a few weeks or months.